 Incomplete Grade Removal

 You may replace an 'I' grade with a passing grade and receive unit credit and grade points provided you satisfactorily complete the coursework as specified by the instructor by the end of the third succeeding term of academic residence.
 To remove the incomplete, you must contact the instructor offering the course who initiates the Incomplete Grade Change via the online Grade Change Tool.
 For more information, see Grade Changes.
-Upon the completion of the online grade change, the professor or the department offering the course will submit the online petition to the Office of the University Registrar.
+Upon the completion of the online grade change, the professor or the department offering the course submits the online petition to the Office of the University Registrar.
 Students can use OASIS to see pending and past grade changes submitted on their records.

 Extension of Incomplete Grade

 For justifiable reasons, students may petition to extend the 'I' grade past the end of the third succeeding quarter.
 Petitions to extend the 'I' grade must be obtained from the dean's office for undergraduate students or from Graduate Studies for graduate students.
 Requests for extensions must be submitted before the 'I' grade lapses to an F, NP, U grade.
 The extension cannot be made retroactively.
 For more information regarding retroactive changes, see Grade Changes.

 Repeating a Course with a Previous Incomplete Grade

 Schedule Builder prevents undergraduate students from re-enrolling in a course with an unresolved 'I' grade.
-To remove the 'I' grade, you must contact the instructor who will initiate the Incomplete Grade Change via the online Grade Change Tool.
+To remove the 'I' grade, you must contact the instructor who initiates the Incomplete Grade Change via the online Grade Change Tool.
 For more information, see Grade Changes.
 If the Incomplete grade remains on your record because work has not been completed within three calendar years in which you were not in academic residence, contact the Office of the University Registrar.